Overview: Why Do Head and Neck Hurt Together?

 Upper Trapezius and Temporal Pain

-The upper trapezius is the muscle most frequently involved in headache of muscular origin.
-Its classic trigger point — located on the anterior margin of the upper border of the muscle, halfway between the neck and the acromion — refers pain along the lateral aspect of the neck, behind the ear, to the temporal region, and sometimes to the angle of the mandible.
-The resulting presentation is a unilateral "helmet-like" pain that many patients describe as migraine, but without the typical autonomic phenomena.
+The upper trapezius is the muscle most often involved in muscular headache.
+Its classic trigger point — on the anterior margin of the upper border of the muscle, halfway between the neck and the acromion — refers pain along the lateral neck, behind the ear, to the temporal region, and sometimes to the angle of the mandible.
+The result is a unilateral "helmet-like" pain that many patients describe as migraine, but without the typical autonomic phenomena.

-The most common precipitating factor is forward head posture, amplified by hours in front of the computer, driving, or with the cell phone.
+The most common trigger is forward head posture, amplified by hours at the computer, driving, or on a phone.
 This posture progressively increases the mechanical load on the upper trapezius, which then works in constant shortening.

 SCM and the Simulation of Sinusitis

-The sternocleidomastoid (SCM) produces one of the most misleading patterns of referred pain in medicine.
-Its trigger points in the sternal portion refer pain above the eye, on the cheek, and on the chin — exactly reproducing the symptoms of frontal or maxillary sinusitis.
-In addition, they can cause ipsilateral lacrimation, conjunctival redness, and even nystagmus, mimicking cluster headache.
-The clavicular portion of the SCM refers deep pain to the ear and to the mastoid, mimicking otitis media.
+The sternocleidomastoid (SCM) produces one of the most misleading referred-pain patterns in medicine.
+Trigger points in its sternal portion refer pain above the eye, on the cheek, and on the chin — exactly reproducing frontal or maxillary sinusitis.
+They can also cause ipsilateral lacrimation, conjunctival redness, and even nystagmus, mimicking cluster headache.
+The clavicular portion of the SCM refers deep pain to the ear and mastoid, mimicking otitis média.

-Patients with years of "chronic sinusitis" refractory to otolaryngologic treatments deserve careful evaluation of the SCM.
-Palpation of trigger points with reproduction of the familiar pain confirms the diagnosis, and dry needling by the medical acupuncturist frequently resolves cases that had persisted for years.
+Patients with years of "chronic sinusitis" refractory to otolaryngologic treatment deserve careful SCM evaluation.
+Palpating trigger points and reproducing the familiar pain confirms the diagnosis, and dry needling by the medical acupuncturist frequently resolves cases that persisted for years.

 Articular and Structural Origins